yimingweng/genome_assembling_of_gelechiid_moths/absoluta/Pabs_genome_note.md

 BUSCO for all isoforms: C:93.2%[S:75.9%,D:17.3%],F:1.3%,M:5.5%,n:5286
 ```

 2. With the final model settled down.
-I would like to look closer to the model and some of the statistics can be used to compared with models from other gelechiid species (Keferia and Tuta, for example).
+I would like to look closer to the model and some of the statistics can be used to compared with models from other gelechiid species (Keferia and Phthorimaea, for example).
 Here I employed [gFACs](https://gfacs.readthedocs.io/en/latest/) again, but not foe the model trimming but for accessing the statistics of the model.

 ```
 [yimingweng@login6 gfacs]$ pwd
-/blue/kawahara/yimingweng/Tuta_genome_project/annotation/braker2/gfacs
+/blue/kawahara/yimingweng/Phthorimaea_genome_project/annotation/braker2/gfacs

-sbatch -J tuta_final_model /blue/kawahara/yimingweng/universal_scripts/gfacs_statistics.slurm \
+sbatch -J Phthorimaea_final_model /blue/kawahara/yimingweng/universal_scripts/gfacs_statistics.slurm \
 braker_2.1.2_gtf \
-/blue/kawahara/yimingweng/Tuta_genome_project/annotation/braker2/tsebra/tuta_tsebra_default.gtf \
+/blue/kawahara/yimingweng/Phthorimaea_genome_project/annotation/braker2/tsebra/Phthorimaea_tsebra_default.gtf \
-/blue/kawahara/yimingweng/Tuta_genome_project/assemblies/tuta_final_assembly.fasta \
+/blue/kawahara/yimingweng/Phthorimaea_genome_project/assemblies/Phthorimaea_final_assembly.fasta \
-tuta_tesbra_gfacs \
+Phthorimaea_tesbra_gfacs \
-/blue/kawahara/yimingweng/Tuta_genome_project/annotation/braker2/gfacs
+/blue/kawahara/yimingweng/Phthorimaea_genome_project/annotation/braker2/gfacs

 ###########################  script content  ###########################
 #!/bin/bash